 Continental Erosion: Radiocarbon Dating of Individual Organic Molecules from River Sediments

 Dr. Valier Galy, a Postdoc Scholar who received his Ph.D.at CRPG-CNRS, Institut National Polytechnique de Lorraine.
 As a postdoctoral scholar advised by Tim Eglinton and Bernhard Peucker-Ehrenbrink, Valier worked on coupling radiocarbon measurements of bulk organic matter and molecular biomarkers with inorganic isotope tracers to study the source, transport and fate of organic carbon in the Ganges-Brahmaputra river basin.
 He developed a record of the spacial and temporal variability of the sediment load in this complex river system as well as characterizing petrogenic and organic carbon phases in these sediments.
 Radiocarbon dates indicate that 30 to 50% of the carbon initially present in the Himalayan rocks is conserved during the erosion cycle.
 He moved on to join the scientific staff at WHOI.

 Continuous Flow AMS

-Dr. Ernst Galutschek received his Ph.D. from the University of Technology Vienna, Vienna, Austria.
+Dr. Ernst Galutschek, a Postdoc Investigator who received his Ph.D. from the University of Technology Vienna, Vienna, Austria.
 He worked as a Postdoctoral Investigator with Dr. Mark Roberts on the construction and initial characterization of the second-generation gas ion source.
 The gas ion source, in conjunction with an AMS system, allows for the monitoring of 14C in a continuous flowing CO2 gas stream.
 Ernst worked to further develop a key component of the new system, the gas-accepting microwave-plasma ion source first built at Atomic Energy of Canada Limited, Chalk River, Ontario, Canada.